Essay on the Central America War

 U.S. TROOPS FIGHT IN CENTRAL AMERICA WAR should have been the headline of every media outlet in the U.S. in the 1980’s and early 1990’s.
 President Reagan; maybe the most popular American President ever, in fact, many would argue that he was one of the greatest world leaders ever-but its also important to give some credit to those who helped him end Soviet communism.
 Reagan sent thousands of U.S. combat troops to Honduras into imminent danger and many engaged in gun battles and were targeted by Nicaraguan government troops, El Salvadoran leftists guerrillas and numerous terrorist groups-this was a low-intensity conflict!
 Yet, where are the War Powers Resolution and Arms Export Control Act notifications to Congress authorizing this?
 Where are the conflict medals and honors for these troops, which directly translate into benefits and care for the veterans and their families?
 Of course the Executive Branch and the Pentagon knew the extent of Nicaraguan Government troop, El Salvadoran leftist guerrilla and leftists terrorist attacks inside Honduras while American troops were armed for combat protecting U.S. assets and interests.
 One important question that must be answered: Did U.S. military forces engage in combat inside Honduras, Nicaragua and El Salvador during the Central America War?

-The purpose of this essay is to ensure those U.S. troops who were killed or wounded and served during the Central American War receive the combat recognitions they deserve.
+The purpose of this essay is to ensure those U.S. troops who were killed or wounded and served during the Central American War receive the combat recognitions they deserve, thus being ‘remembered and forever recognized.’

 Honduras, a country roughly the size of Virginia or Louisiana, was home base for the United States’ orchestration of two and a half civil wars in Central America (CA) during the 1980’s and early 1990’s.
 In Honduras, more than 300,000 U.S. troops participated in massive military building projects; protected, constructed and expanded military bases and roads, patrolled the airways and waters, operated and guarded radar facilities and built at least ten military purposed airfields.
 Other U.S. Service Members (SM) conducted necessary security missions for all U.S. interests in the region, while other troops where sent to Honduras for large-scale “use-of-force” Emergency Deployment Readiness Exercises (EDRE)-which most Americans remember as the reason the Executive Branch and the Pentagon sent U.S. troops to Honduras.
 It was not public knowledge in the 1980’s that combat equipped U.S. troops with ammunition were deployed to Honduras to protect U.S. assets, interests and conduct other operations.
 Many were subjected to hostile fire, explosions, returned fire and were killed or wounded.
 All were in an Imminent Danger area.